A Kenya Safari: The Ultimate Family Adventure for First-Timers

 Samburu offers a distinctly different Kenya safari experience with arid landscapes and species found nowhere else.

-The Samburu Special Five: Challenge your children to spot all five endemic species—Reticulated Giraffe, Grevy’s Zebra, Somali Ostrich, Beisa Oryx, and Gerenuk.
+The Samburu Special Five: Challenge your children to spot all five endemic species — Reticulated Giraffe, Grevy’s Zebra, Somali Ostrich, Beisa Oryx, and Gerenuk.
+Our African wildlife guide covers these and many more species in detail.

 Predator paradise: Samburu’s high leopard population offers excellent big cat viewing opportunities.